altimmons/LangNotes/vba_and_excel.md

 	  - Input: *Returns for CStr depend on the expression argument.*
 - `CVar` Returns: (Variant)
 	  - Input: *Same range as Double for numerics.
 Same range as String for non-numerics.*

+To verify data types, see the following functions:

+IsArray
+IsDate
+IsEmpty
+IsError
+IsMissing
+IsNull
+IsNumeric
+IsObject

+## Events

+'
+'When a form opens: Open (form) >Load (form) >Resize (form) >Activate (form) > Current (form) >Enter (control) >GotFocus (control)
+'When a form closes: Exit (control) ?
+LostFocus (control) ?
+Unload (form) ?
+Deactivate (form) ?
+Close (form) 'Skip straight to creating a new record?

+'When you first open a form, the following events occur in this order:
+'
+'Open ?
+Load ?
+Resize ?
+Activate ?
+Current
+'
+'When you close a form, the following events occur in this order:
+'
+'Unload ?
+Deactivate ?
+Close